These delicious keto chicken nuggets are seasoned with garlic and cayenne, coated in almond flour, and baked until wonderfully crispy.

-- Preheat the oven to 450 degrees F. Line a rimmed baking sheet with parchment paper and spray it with avocado oil spray.
+- Preheat the oven to 450°F. Line a rimmed baking sheet with high-heat-resistant parchment paper (or foil) and spray it with avocado oil spray.

-- Prepare the chipotle dipping sauce by mixing its ingredients in a small bowl.
+- To prepare the chipotle dipping sauce, combine the mayonnaise, sour cream, and hot pepper sauce in a small bowl.
 Set aside.

 - Cut the chicken breasts into nugget-sized pieces, as shown in the video below.